chuksdsilent/My-devops-projects/devops interview questions/README.md

 ### 49. What is default deployment strategy?
 Rolling update
 #### How it works
-When you make a change to your application it makes sure the old version is down and then create a replicate of the new container
+When you make a change to your application it makes sure the old version is down and then create a replicate of the new deployment

+### 50 Commands to check the container logs?
+kubectl logs pod/<pod_name> -c container_name